{{ summaryHeading }}

 The planned seconds left in a minute after the estimated work is finished.

-Finish target
+Finish estimate

 Work density